aofalcao/msqsar/README.md

 %Predicted:  0.887
 ```

-Note that the program detected this as a regression problem and roduced the appropriate regresion statistics.
-Now what fdo they mean?
+Note that the program detected this as a regression problem and produced the appropriate regression statistics.
+Now what 1do they mean?
 * RMSE - root mean squared error. is a measure of the differences between predicted and real value.
 For this type of data (pIC50, scaled between 0 and 1) values below 0.2 mean that the model is making reliable predictions, and values below 0.1 suggest extremely precise models.
 * Pearson - this is the correlation between the predicted and the estimated values.
 It allows to evaluate the robustness of the model
 * PVE - Percentage of Varaince explained.
 This is similar to the R2.
 It measures how much of the variance of the activity variable is being captured by the model

 The last value $%predicted$ has a different meaning.
 As this approach is strongly anchored on strutuctural similarrity, if a molecule is deemed too distant from its closest neighbours then it cannot be predicted.
 This score thus means how many of the molecules of the dataset have been assignmed a value.
-In this case, about 11% of all molecules were not predicted.
+In this case, about 11.3% of all molecules were not predicted (`0.113 = 1 - 0.887`).
 The maximum distance of the molecules used for prediction can be user defined thus allowing for the control of the size of the prediction space (modelable space)

 ### Modelability for Classification datasets